2001 All-Ireland Senior Football Championship: Format

-The Leinster football championship reverts to normal just 1 Round pre to Quarter-finals.
+The Leinster football championship, previously held as a group stage before proceeding to knock-outs, returned to a straight knock-out format.

 In the All-Ireland Quarter-finals, each of the four Provincial Champions played one of the four winners from Round 4.
-The All-Ireland Semi-finals were determined on a provincial rota basis, initially determined by the Central Council.
+The All-Ireland Semi-final draw at this time was seeded on a provincial rotation schedule, initially determined by the Central Council.
 If a Provincial Championship winning team was defeated in its Quarter-final, the team that defeats it took its place in the semi-final.

 Provincial championships

 Connacht Senior Football Championship

 Due to an outbreak of foot and mouth disease in the UK, London did not take part in the Connacht Senior Football Championship in 2001.
 The Connacht Council decided to cancel their home Quarter-final game against Mayo.